pelleros/se.forint.pelle.viessmann/README.txt

-An app to control Viessmann heat pumps (Vitoconnect equipped).
+An app to control Viessmann devices.
 Control it with flows in Homey, check its status, and more.
 Get it set up:
 * Log in to Viessmann dev portal https://app.developer.viessmann.com/ with your existing ViCare app user.
 * At the Viessmann dev portal add a new client to get a Viessmann Client ID.
 Name it Homey, ensure Google reCaptcha is turned off and set redirect URI to https://callback.athom.com/oauth2/callback.